dotnet/roslyn/Compiler-release-process.md

 - breaking changes need to be approved by the compat council and [documented](https://github.com/dotnet/roslyn/tree/master/docs/compilers/CSharp)
 - designated reviewer should document and validate a test plan
 - blocking issues should be identified and resolved before merging feature back to `master` (that includes resolving `PROTOTYPE` comments)
+- update the feature status when the feature is complete